"Now I'll be journalese and tell you about the story of The

 "Don't Stand Me Down" album.
 Also played on recordings by Elvis Costello, Paul Young and The Neighbourhood before

 working with Rowland again in the late 80s and 90s.

-Pettitt Drummer and founding member of The Blue Ox Babes, performing on their early demos
+Pettitt Drummer and early member of The Blue Ox Babes, performing on their original

 Rowland Manager of The Blue Ox Babes in the late-80s, helping to secure them a recording